 - A professionally designed website: A basic website ensures customers don’t draw a blank when Googling your business’s name, but it won’t do much to drive sales.
 If you want to make your business website a profit engine, you need a professionally designed website that reflects your brand and works on any device.

 A conservative approach to startup purchases means you won’t be running the top tech right out of the gate.
-However, that’s a small price to pay for long-term financial viability.
+However, saving money at the start is a small price to pay for long-term financial viability.
 By minimizing startup expenses and upgrading as cash flow allows, you protect your fledgling business from the top cause of startup failure.

 Image via Pexels